noel560/bss-buffdetector/README.md

 ## Requirements
 - Windows (tested on Win10/11)
-- Roblox running in 1920*1080 resolution (it may work on 4k too)
+- Roblox running in 1920*1080 resolution
 - Decent GPU recommended for smooth detection (but works on CPU too)

 Made with ❤️ for the Bee Swarm community.